mceq-project/MCEq/docs/tutorial.rst

     )

 The code will raise an exception of a non-existent hadronic interaction model is selected and will list the currently available models.
-Models can be changed between calls to the solver.
+All models can be changed between calls to the solver.

 Solving cascade equations